TEFMA Benchmark Survey FAQs

 Is my data/information safe?

 Yes.
-TEFMA has a Contractor Agreement in place with the Australian Survey Research Group (ASR) who manage the software for the benchmark tool.
-In addition, any third party contractors engaged by TEFMA are required to sign a Confidentiality Agreement prior to data being shared.
-They must agree to only use the confidential information for the express purpose they have been engaged, and must not share information with anyone other than approved person/s.
+TEFMA has a Contractor Agreement in place with the Australian Survey Research Group (ASR), which manages the software for the benchmark tool.
+In addition, any third-party contractors engaged by TEFMA are required to sign a Confidentiality Agreement before data is shared.
+They must agree to only use the confidential information for the express purpose they have been engaged, and must not share information with anyone other than the approved person/s.

-All institutions must acknowledge the Confidentiality Agreement prior to being granted access to the reporting tool, and only those who have undertaken the benchmark will have access to the data for that relevant year via a unique URL with individual logins.
-Access is only granted to members via contacting the TEFMA Secretariat or receiving the same from the Institutional Member of their institution.
+All institutions must acknowledge the Confidentiality Agreement before being granted access to the reporting tool, and only those who have undertaken the benchmark will have access to the data for the relevant year via a unique URL with individual logins.
+Access is granted only to members by contacting the TEFMA Secretariat or by receiving it from the Institutional Member of their institution.

-In all other instances, only deidentified data will be shared with third parties, if deemed necessary and agreed to by the Information Services Committee.
+In all other instances, only deidentified data will be shared with third parties, if deemed necessary and agreed to by the Information and Knowledge Services Committee (IKSC).

 How do I suggest improvements to the data collection process or categories?

-TEFMA undertakes regular updates and improvements to the survey as the result of member and user feedback.
+TEFMA regularly updates and improves the survey based on member and user feedback.
 TEFMA also works with UA and UNZ in addition to the Australian and New Zealand Federal Governments to develop standard metrics to measure the performance of higher education facilities.
 Please contact TEFMA Secretariat at info@tefma.com in the first instance if you have suggestions about the survey.

 Who owns the rights to the TEFMA survey?